-When putting together this policy, reference has been made to the EEF Guidance Report released in July 2019, and other sources of research.
+When putting together this policy, reference has been made to 'When the Adults Change, Everything Changes', Paul Dix (2017), the EEF Guidance Report (2019), and other sources of research.

 Our academy community relies on every member of the school feeling valued and respected.
 Every person needs to be treated fairly.
 These values are built on the important mutual trust and respect for all.
 We aim to promote an environment where everyone feels happy, safe and secure.
 This policy is therefore designed to support all stakeholders.
 This allows for effective learning to occur in classrooms and within a school with a positive and purposeful atmosphere.